 Skip to content

-We recommend the usage of our Python modules that provide an Anaconda installation with a wide range of preinstalled packages and the Conda package manager.
+We recommend the usage of our Python modules that provide a Conda installation with a wide range of preinstalled packages and the Conda package manager.
 See Conda environments on how to configure Conda on our systems.

 We discourage the usage of the system-wide installed Python on our systems as it is rather old.